How to Write a Biography for Singers: With a Sample

 Avoid telling your life story.
 Give enough information to peak the reader’s interest but maintain a sense of mystery to get fans hooked.
 Try to set yourself apart from the crowd but don’t use generic or overused stories about how you got into music and how it’s changed your life.

-How to write the following paragraphs
+#3 Expand with the following paragraphs

 Your second paragraph should expand on your first.
 Don’t repeat information, just enhance it.